Michael B. Gousie

 My main research area is in working with digital maps, in the form of Digital Elevation Models (DEMs).
 This is one kind of data that is used in Geographic Information Systems (GIS), as well as Google Maps and the like, to view terrain in 3D.
 Current work focuses on compressing such elevation data sets for faster retrieval over the Internet.
 Previous work focused on three-dimensional visualization of errors in such maps and in creating DEMs from two-dimensional sources.
 All of this work is interdisciplinary with the earth-sciences community.

-In addition, I am currently working on visualization techniques for investigating various data sets, from diverse domains such as US census data to medieval manuscripts to data for the annual top ten actors/actresses from 1929 to the present.
+In addition, I am currently working on visualization techniques for investigating various data sets, from diverse domains such as US census data to annual top ten actors/actresses (1929-present) to numbers of COVID deaths in US states.

 Bringing new tools and techniques into the classroom, such as LEGO robots, games, 3D printing, laser cutting, and more, especially to enhance students’ algorithm design skills.
 In many courses, I try to show the interdisciplinary nature of computer science by bringing in problems from areas outside traditional topics.